16 Yu4 豫

-Text: Yu (to submit from deep admiration); it is instrumental in establishing a ducal state, and dispatching troops.
+Yu (to submit from deep admiration): It is instrumental in establishing a ducal state and dispatching troops.

-Commentary on the text: Yu (to submit from deep admiration); (the one of) rigidity (i.e. line 4) gets a response and thus aspiration can be carried out; (the lower trigram Kun is) submissive in following the movement (of the upper trigram Zhen), (which is the norm of) Yu.
-Yu moves by virtue of submissiveness; so do the heavens and earth (act) like this, to say nothing of establishing a ducal state, and dispatching troops!
-The heavens and earth perform in accordance with submissiveness (of Kun following Qian); hence, sun and moon won’t rise and set in a disorderly way, and the four seasons won’t circulate in the wrong sequence.
-The sage behaves in accordance with submissiveness (of Nature); thus, the penal code is suspended but the people are (still) obedient.
+Commentary on the text: Yu (to submit from deep admiration): The one of rigidity (line 4) gets responses and thus aspiration is carried out.
+The lower trigram Kun1 is submissive in following the movement of the upper trigram Zhen, which is the image of Yu.
+Yu moves by virtue of submissiveness; so do the heavens and earth, to say nothing of establishing a ducal state and dispatching troops!
+The heavens and earth perform in accordance with submissiveness of Kun1 following Qian2.
+Hence sun and moon won’t rise and set in a disorderly way, and the four seasons won’t circulate in the wrong sequence.
+The sage behaves in accordance with submissiveness of all creatures following Nature; thus, the penal code is suspended but the people are still obedient.
 In the time of Yu an appropriate action is momentous.

-From the perspective of the lower and upper trigrams, hexagram Yu presents the one below (i.e. the lower trigram Kun) submissively following the movement of the one above (i.e. the upper trigram Zhen).
-On the whole, the movement of hexagram Yu (expressed by the upper trigram Zhen) is based on the submissiveness (of the lower trigram Kun).
+From the perspective of the lower and upper trigrams, hexagram Yu presents the one below (i.e. the lower trigram Kun1) submissively following the movement of the one above (i.e. the upper trigram Zhen).
+On the whole, the movement of hexagram Yu (expressed by the upper trigram Zhen) is based on the submissiveness (of the lower trigram Kun1).

 However from a Confucian perspective, the inner upper trigram Kan represented by line 4 also denotes rules, i.e. the penal code (enacted by a leader), as water acts as a level indicator.
-Trigram Kun is designated to submit to trigram Qian (perseverance, heaven) and follow Qian as earth sustains and submits to the heavens.
+Trigram Kun1 is designated to submit to trigram Qian2 (perseverance, heaven) and follow Qian2 as earth sustains and submits to the heavens.
 In this way the sun and moon and four seasons operate in the proper way.
-In view of this, a sage will carry out his aspirations submissively according to the mandate of Heaven (or the wishes of the people, see line 6 of hexagram 14, Da You); thus the people will obey him even in the absence of a penal code.
+In view of this, a sage will carry out his aspirations submissively according to the mandate of Heaven (or the wishes of the people.
+See line 6 of hexagram 14, Da You); thus the people will obey him even in the absence of a penal code.